Dog Bites Liability - Rainwater, Holt & Sexton

-Dog Bite Liability Claim
+Dog Bites Liability

-Arkansas is not a strict liability state.
-In other words, you must prove fault on the part of the dog owner.
-This usually means you must prove that the dog had “dangerous propensities” or “vicious propensities.”
-Some breeds of dogs are known to have these propensities and the claims against owners of those types of dogs are easier to prove.
-Otherwise, the bite victim will need to prove that the dog was likely to bite and that the owner or custodian failed to take appropriate precautions to likely prevent injury.
+Some breeds of dogs are known to have these propensities.
+Pit bulls are frequently linked to severe bite cases in Arkansas and across the country, and the claims against owners of those types of dogs are often easier to prove.
+Otherwise, the bite victim will need to prove that the dog was likely to bite and that the owner or custodian failed to take appropriate precautions to prevent injury.

 Even if you prove liability for the bite, the victim still has to prove the actual amount of damages.
 By investigating the background of the dog and its owner or custodian, the value of the claim can likely be increased.